T

 neighborhood

-Wander through this charming traditional Korean village, characterized by its well-preserved 'hanok' houses.
-It offers a glimpse into Seoul's past with its narrow alleys and unique architecture.
+Wander through this charming traditional Korean village, characterized by its well-preserved Hanok houses.
+It offers a glimpse into Seoul's past with narrow alleys and beautiful architecture.

-• Be mindful of residents as this is a living neighborhood; keep noise levels down.
+• Be mindful that people live here; keep noise levels down.

 4. Evening